What is Greenfield Project Management

-A Greenfield project refers to an initiative where a new facility, infrastructure, or system is built from scratch on previously undeveloped land.
-This contrasts with Brownfield projects, which involve modifying or upgrading existing structures.
-Greenfield projects are prevalent across various sectors, including manufacturing, technology, and urban development, offering opportunities to innovate without the constraints of prior work.
+A Greenfield project refers to an initiative in which a completely new facility, infrastructure, or system is designed and constructed from the ground up on previously undeveloped land.
+Unlike Brownfield projects, which involve modifying, upgrading, or expanding existing structures, Greenfield projects start with a blank slate, allowing planners, engineers, and developers to implement their vision without the limitations or legacy issues of previous work.

 Key Characteristics of Greenfield Projects